Flippers.com

 Hi XXXX!

 Sorry, but due to lack of time I can not help folks technical questions in private email.
 Please post your questions to the newsgroups rec.games.pinball for the (eg..)Gottlieb problem, and rec.games.video.arcade.collecting for the (eg..)Space Duel problem.
-You can also do a search in http://www.dejanews.com for both games (eg.. for the Gottlieb problem do a search for "Gottlieb" "Tech" "System I" or "System 80") and you should find most of your questions answered...
+Do the search in http://www.googlegroups.com for both games (eg.. for the Gottlieb problem do a search for "Gottlieb" "Tech" "System I" or "System 80") and you should find most of your questions answered...
 Try the historical archive there as well, a LOT of repairs tips are there.

 You shall probably find that I or others will help in the newsgroups as that is a public forum and we like to help as many as possible...